deeplearning4j/deeplearning4j/README.md

 Matrix provider agnostic:

-       A matrix abstraction layer that sits on top of various matrix providers that will allow for

-       distributed gpu deep learning via either AMD, NVIDIA, or native with BLAS, as well as bindings for colt for plain old java

-Abstraction layers for different tasks such as face detection, named entity recognition, sentiment analysis
+A matrix abstraction layer that sits on top of various matrix providers that will allow for distributed gpu deep learning via either AMD, NVIDIA, or native with BLAS, as well as bindings for colt for plain old java Abstraction layers for different tasks such as face detection, named entity recognition, sentiment analysis.